DAAS Device as a Service: Equipment Leasing for Small Businesses

 How to ensure the DaaS financing component has the right flexibility for your business

-When reviewing the terms and conditions for a DaaS contract there are several factors that businesses should be aware of that materially impact the total cost and financial flexibility of the contract.
-These contracts are marketed as a “Consumption Model” however the terms and conditions of the contracts do not allow the business to return the asset without a financial obligation.
-Here are just a few of the many items to consider prior to entering into a DaaS contract.
+These contracts are marketed as a “Consumption Model;” however, the terms and conditions of the contracts do not allow the business to return the asset without a financial obligation.
+Here are a few of the many items to consider before entering a DaaS contract.

 • Develop a financial model to test the thresholds for operating expense vs finance lease for the new ASC842 lease guidelines.